wirapratamaz/Turbin3-Escrow/README.md

    - Implements proper authentication checks for all operations

 2. **Full Token Swap Functionality**
-   - `make`: Create an escrow and deposit tokens
+   - `make_offer`: Create an offer and deposit tokens
-   - `take`: Complete a swap by providing the required tokens
+   - `take_offer`: Complete a swap by providing the required tokens
-   - `refund`: Allow the maker to withdraw their tokens if the swap hasn't been taken
+   - `refund_offer`: Allow the maker to withdraw their tokens if the swap hasn't been taken

 3. **Optimized for Performance**
    - Uses `Box<>` for large account structures to prevent stack overflow errors